DeniaC5657/github-tutorial/README.md

 ---
 ## Rolling Back Changes

 Even the fastest coders do make some mistakes, and that's okay!
 But if you made a mistake and don't know how to fix it?
 Don't worry!
-1. ALWAYS READ YOUR CODE BEFORE CONFIRMING ANYTHING!
-2. Even when you add an extra/miss a letter, you can retype the code again
-3. But if you want to rename a file, you can used mv ,but you need to be outside of your file in order to do any renaming

-If there's anything you want to remove the file and everything in the file itself, you can used ( rm -rf )
+In order to get rid of any changes we would have to do the command `git checkout --<file>...`
+##### How do you undo an edit?
+* To undo an edit you’ll have to type in the command `git checkout --filename`.

+##### How do you undo a commit?
+* To  undo a commit you would need to type, `git reset --soft HEAD~1`.
+This command will delete the last commit you've made and reset to a past commit you would like back.
+This is a very useful tool to see what you did during your code.

+##### How do you undo something you have added to the stage?
+* To undo something you have added on the stage you’ll have to type in `git reset HEAD filename`.

+#####  How do you undo something that you have pushed already?
+*  To undo a push commit you can do `git revert`.
+You could also do `git reset --hard HEAD~1` to remove 1 or multiple commits you have made in the past.
+But do check you’re undoing a correct push.

+##### How do you undo a commit, something you've added to the stage, and an edit?
+* By doing `git reset --hard HEAD~1` you will be deleting the things you've just added to the stage and any uncommitted changes.

+And that's it!
+You got the basics down and it's up to you!
+This is only the beginning!